cloudify-cosmo/docs.getcloudify.org/content/manager/service-logs.md

 All Cloudify related log files on the manager host are managed by logrotate.
 Log files are configured to rotate when they reach the size of `100MB`.
 At most, 7 rotated files are kept for each rotated log file.

+## Log Cleanup

+You can remove Cloudify logs and events from the database with the delete_logs_and_events_from_db.py that is located on the Cloudify Manager under /etc/cloudify.
+When you run the script, the logs and events that exist from after the save period configured in the script are removed.

+You can change the DEFAULT_SAVE_PERIOD parameter in the script to set the number of days that are kept in the database (Default: 5).
+For example, if the DEFAULT_SAVE_PERIOD is 7, logs and events that are older than 7 days are deleted.